Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 And that’s pretty much it.
 The whole shuttle program sounds innocent enough.
 There was nothing to suggest that the space shuttle was meant for something sinister.
 Yet that didn’t stop the Soviet officials from being overly suspicious of the shuttle program.
 Believe it or not, the space shuttle is an ominous sight for them.
 How sure are they that it’s merely a transport vehicle and a weapon of war?

 And that was exactly how they see it.

 The Space Shuttle as a Weapon

 By Soviet military assessment, the thing is incredibly large and with vast carrying capacity.
 The shuttle orbiter’s payload bay with hinged doors could accommodate a cylindrical cargo up to 15 feet in diameter.
-What’s more the shuttle could carry 30 ton of payload and retrieve 15 tons from orbit.
-The officials wondered what the Americans are up to, and the only viable answer they can come up was the militarization of space.
-The space shuttle will be used to build military space station.
+What’s more, the shuttle could carry 30 tons of payload and retrieve 15 tons from orbit.
+The officials wondered what the Americans are up to, and the only viable answer they could come up with was the militarization of space.
+The space shuttle will be used to build a military space station.